willholen/incubator-beam/website/www/site/content/en/documentation/dsls/sql/shell.md

 Starting with version 2.6.0, Beam SQL includes an interactive shell, called the Beam SQL shell.
 The shell allows you to write pipelines as SQL queries without needing the Java SDK.
 By default, Beam uses the `DirectRunner` to execute the queries as Beam pipelines.

 This page describes how to work with the shell, but does not focus on specific features of Beam SQL.
-For a more thorough overview of the features used in the examples on this page, see the corresponding sections in the [Beam SQL documentation]({{ site.baseurl }}/documentation/dsls/sql/overview/).
+For a more thorough overview of the features used in the examples on this page, see the corresponding sections in the [Beam SQL documentation](/documentation/dsls/sql/overview/).

 ## Quickstart

 To use Beam SQL shell, you must first clone the [Beam SDK repository](https://github.com/apache/beam).
 Then, from the root of the repository clone, execute the following commands to run the shell:

 ```
-./gradlew -p sdks/java/extensions/sql/shell -Pbeam.sql.shell.bundled=':runners:flink:1.10,:sdks:java:io:kafka' installDist
+./gradlew -p sdks/java/extensions/sql/shell -Pbeam.sql.shell.bundled=':runners:flink:1.9,:sdks:java:io:kafka' installDist

 ./sdks/java/extensions/sql/shell/build/install/shell/bin/shell
 ```